Mia Audina: Career

 As a Dutch resident she continued to compete, winning titles in both Europe and Asia before retiring from high-level competition in 2006.
 Top honors in badminton's three most prestigious events for individual players, the Olympics, the All-Englands, and the World Championships, eluded Audina, though she was twice an Olympic silver medalist in singles (1996, 2004) and was a bronze medalist at the World Championships in 2003.
 Her most significant victories included the open singles titles of the USA (1996), Singapore (1997), Japan (1997, 2004), Indonesia (1998), Korea (2003), the Netherlands (2001, 2002), Switzerland (2002), and Taiwan (2000, 2003).
-She won singles at the Southeast Asian Games in 1997 and both singles and women's doubles at the European Championships in 2004.
+She won singles at the SEA Games in 1997 and both singles and women's doubles at the European Championships in 2004.
 A gritty competitor and, in her youth, exceptionally mobile and supple (she was rarely forced into hitting backhands), Audina was a crowd favorite throughout her career.